Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Introduction

 Second, we reveal a previously unknown connection between systems theory and the theory of linear Gaussian inverse problems, in the context of the smoothing problem from data assimilation for linear time-invariant (LTI) dynamical systems.
 Namely, we show that the impulse response functions associated to discrete-time measurements and prior-driven balanced truncation form the rows of the prior-preconditioned Hessian.

-Third, we exploit the above-mentioned connection to prove the first a priori error bounds for the approximate posterior mean and posterior covariance associated to a class of system-theoretic MOR methods for data assimilation based on balanced truncation \cite{Koe2022TLBTDA,koenig2022TLBT4DVAR,2025PD-BT,Qian2021Balancing}.
-For prior-driven systems, we prove bounds for standard and time-limited balanced truncation separately.
-The bounds are given in terms of the trailing Hankel singular values of the prior-driven system.
+Third, we exploit the above-mentioned connection to prove the first a priori error bounds for the approximate posterior mean and posterior covariance associated to a class of system-theoretic MOR methods for data assimilation based on balanced truncation.
+Specifically, for the balancing methods applied to prior-driven systems described in \cite{2025PD-BT}, we prove bounds for standard and time-limited balanced truncation separately.
+The bounds are given in terms of the truncated Hankel singular values of the prior-driven system.
 These singular values are system-theoretic invariants that provide insight into selecting the truncation rank for the approximation.

 Numerical experiments illustrate our theoretical results and provide the first implementation of time-limited balanced truncation for prior-driven systems.